-5.4 End to End Delay Estimation
+5.4 End to end delay estimation

-This section evaluates one of the major contributions of this paper, End to End delay estimation during route setup.
+This section evaluates one of the major contributions of this paper, end to end delay estimation during route setup.
 We show the usefulness of the DUMMY-RREP phase in the estimation of end to end delay.
-The delay estimated by the RREP packets, delay estimated by the DUMMY-RREP phase and actual delay experienced by the data packets are analyzed for varying data rates (50-100 kbps) and varying flows(each requesting a $B{min}$ of 50 kbps).
-As the behavior is similar in both the cases, we only plot the graph for varying flows experiment.
-As shown in Figure 9, delay estimated by the RREQ-RREP phase differs from the actual delay by a huge margin.
-By having the DUMMY stream emulate the data packets, QUORUM is able to accurately estimate the real delay.
+The delay estimated by the RREP packets, delay estimated by the DUMMY-RREP phase and actual delay experienced by the data packets are analyzed for varying data rates (50-100 kbps) and varying flows(each requesting a B{min} of 50 kbps).
+As shown in Fig. 11, delay estimated by the RREQ-RREP phase differs from the actual delay by a considerable margin.
+By having the DUMMY stream emulate the data packets, QUORUM is able to accurately estimate the actual end to end delay.